flexie/CSE-8803/docs/homework.md

 ### Posted assignments:

+**Note**: The homework notebooks come with a runnable script for the solution of each exercise.
+That is not taken away in order for you to get an idea of what the output of the solution should look like.
+The source code for the solution is also inside the repo.
+We don’t attempt to hide this as these numerical tours are extensively used and it would be easy for you to find these solutions regardless.
+For optimal learning, do not look at the source code of the solution and give it an honest attempt in writing your own source code from scratch.
+A large portion of the grade comes from responding the prompts that the exercises ask so make sure to respond them as clearly as you can.

 **Reminder**: Make sure you pull the latest commits in [the fork] after each assignment is posted.

 1. Exercises 1 and 2 from [Introduction to Image Processing], exercises 1-4 from [Image Approximation with Fourier and Wavelets], and exercises 1-3 from [2-D Daubechies Wavelets].